Most credit cards are either good for new spending or for cutting the cost of existing debts. But some cards offer cheap

-The next low-rate, long-term card is the MBNA* card, which gives 6.5% representative APR on all spending and 6.5% annual interest on transferred debt.
+The next low-rate, long-term card is the AA* card, which gives 6.9% representative APR on all spending and 6.9% annual interest on transferred debt.
 The rate is only slightly higher than the cards above, but is a good alternative if you need to shift debt from those lenders.

-- MBNA can increase the rate after a year.
-But you can reject this rate hike, see rate jacking rules.
+- The AA can increase the rate after a year.
+But you can reject this rate hike.

 - Poorer credit scorers may be given higher rates of 10.4% or 14.9% APR.

 - Balance transfers can't come from Bank of Ireland, Post Office or other AA cards.

-- You can transfer your balance at any time, to benefit from the no-fee.
+- You can transfer your balance at any time, there won't be a fee to transfer.